Six reasons your home insurance could be cancelled

 “If an insurance provider asks you a question, you do want to respond,” says Mirkovic.

-As for fraud or misrepresentation, “it has to be something that’s material to the risk,” says Mirkovic.
-For instance, if you say that your home is your primary place of residence but it’s actually a rental property, you’ve misrepresented the facts and effectively changed the risk from the perspective of the insurer.
-If, however, you say that your home was built in 1970 when it was really built in 1971, that’s less of a concern.
+For instance, if you say that your home is your primary place of residence but it’s actually a property you’ve rented out, you’ve misrepresented the facts and effectively changed the risk from the perspective of the insurer.

-Companies can void a policy ab initio, which is a latin term that means “from the beginning.”
+Companies can void a policy ‘ab initio’, which is a Latin term that means “from the beginning.”

 A home insurance company can also cancel your policy if you make a claim and then don’t use the claim money to repair the damage.

-In most cases, you need to provide proof that the repairs have been completed, whether in the form of photos or contractor invoices.
 If an insurer finds out that you used the money for something unrelated, they could cancel the policy entirely, which could jeopardize your chances of obtaining a policy from a different insurer.

 “If a company cancelled because a claim wasn’t handled well [i.e. because the policy holder didn’t put the money toward repairs], then your next insurer might be worried about getting into a relationship with that customer because they’re going to think ‘are we going to be able to handle a claim and come to a satisfactory conclusion for both parties?’”